Linh91/CV/README.md

 ## Skills
 #### Fast learner

-I began Makers Academy with basic HTML and CSS knowledge and completed the course, successfully building a [command-line web browser](https://github.com/ffasolin/web-browser) as my final project and this was considered an almost impossible project to complete by my peers.
+I began Makers Academy with basic HTML and CSS knowledge and completed the course, successfully building a [command-line web browser](https://github.com/ffasolin/web-browser) as my final project which was considered an almost impossible project to complete by my peers.

 Makers Academy has shown me that I have the ability to pick up new technologies quickly and which saw me learning Ruby and JavaScript to a high level within a short space of time.

-These has been apparent in my previous work experience.
-Having started as a Digital Assistant with no prior experience I was able to adapt and pick up new concepts and technologies quickly.
-Within a short space of time my role developed with multiple responsibilities across different areas (Web development, Ad ops, Content editor) of the company.
+This was also apparent in my previous job where I started as a Digital Assistant with no experience and within a short space of time my role developed with multiple responsibilities across different areas (Web development, Ad ops, Content editor) of the company.

 #### Teamwork